ai4er-cdt/OTP/DOCUMENTATION.md

 ## Reproducing Report Figures and Tables

 See the tables below for the notebooks to run to reproduce each figure and table in the final report.
+As a general case, these notebooks are contained within the `notebooks/` directory; however, all ACCESS-related results are in the `ACCESS/` directory (Tables 12-14).

 ### Figures